SilverSoldier/silversoldier.github.io/_posts/2024-11-11-pytorch-tp.md

 Rowwise and Colwise ParallelStyles are mostly similar in functionality, excepting the changes related to sharding style.
 They both:
 - Have an `input_layout` and `desired_input_layout` field. `input_layout` is the Placement Type of the input that will be passed (Note this needs to be known before-hand when defining the parallelization plan itself). `desired_input_layout` is how the parallelization needs it for the module.
 This is hard-set as  `Replicate` for ColwiseParallel and for RowwiseParallel, depends on whether it is Linear module (`Shard(-1)`) or Embedding module (`Replicate`).
 This is then used by the `prepare_input_fn` which redistributes from `input_layout` to `desired_input_layout`.
   - Note: this `prepare_input_fn` is not called, it is passed as a partial function as the DistributedModule, i.e. output of the `paralellize_module`, and registered as a `pre_forward` function which is only called when an actual input is passed to this module.
-  - For instance, the torchtitan code for TP for Llama, defines the Embedding module to be RowwiseParallel but input is `Replicate`d and output is `Shard`ed.
+- Have an `output_layout` which is actually the `desired_output_layout`, i.e. how does the user expect the output of this module.
+This is used by the `prepare_output_fn` which `redistribute`s the output from how the module outputs it, to `output_layout`.
-- Have an `output_layout` which is actually the `desired_output_layout`, i.e. how does the user expect the output of this module to become.
-This is used by the `prepare_output_fn` which `redistribute`s the output from how the module outputs it (result of matrix multiplication) to `output_layout`.
+  - The module output (actual output) is the result of the module operation (mostly matrix multiplication).
   - Similar to above, this partial function is registered as a `post_forward` function.
 - Have a `partition_fn` to actually shard or partition the module.
 Row and column parallel define separate `partition_linear` and `partition_embedding`
 All of the above are returned as functions to the `distribute_module`.